mikej100/scrape-mstar/Readme.md

 pip install git+https://github.com/scrapy/scrapyd-client.git
 playwright install

+### Configure MongoDB connection
+Set envrionment variable MONGO_CONN_STRING=<mongodb-connectionstring>.
+You may want to do this in .bashrc or VScode project settings.

 ### Run in VS Code
 To run in debug
     launch "wipBehave" will run scenarios tagged with @wip